nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/JS_PRIMITIVES_ARRAYS.md

 ```

 If you tried to use the variable `name` at this point, it's value would be `Susan` even though you initially provided the value of `Beth`.

+### Declaring variables with let and const (ES6)

+ES6 brings new ways to declare variables allowing more controll over scope.

 ## Math Expressions